jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/joplin/index.md

 requests can be made to local ports, allowing an authenticated user to carry out SSRF attacks and port enumeration.

+## Proof of Concept

+- Go to 'Add Part'.
+- Click on 'Attachments'.
+- Click on 'Add'.
+- Fill the 'URL' field with an url using a local port "http://127.0.0.1:3306".
+- Click on 'Upload'.
+- Click on the uploaded file in order to download the file and see the content.

 ## Exploit

 There is no exploit for the vulnerability but can be manually exploited.